ljbo82/cpp-project-builder-demos/README.md

-# gcc-project-builder/demo
+# cpp-project-builder/demo

-This directory contains example projects using gcc-project-builder:
+This directory contains example projects using cpp-project-builder:

 * **`app-lib/`**